sofia-scho/seng-440-matrix-inversion/README.md

  **MATRIX_SIZE** and **MAX_SCALE**

  In the optimized version these global variables were replaced with the value itself (integers) to avoid going to memory.

+## Barr-C

+We followed Barr-C standards for our program.
+Some specific examples of this are: naming convention for variables (snakecase), spacing rules like whitespace between changes in functionality and tabs for blocks within loops, and commenting rules (all comments are preceeded by "//") and there is thorough commenting throughout the program.